jeffkmiller/chord-data-aggregator/README.md

 Purpose:
 Chord aggregator collects chord annotation from the MIREX ACE (Automated Chord Estimation) output archives.
-It selects the relevant files, standardizes the formatting of the contents, and displays the estimations in regular intervals, allowing side by side comparison of the results.
+It selects the relevant files, removes duplicates, standardizes the musical representation of the contents, and displays the estimations in regular intervals, allowing side by side comparison of the results.

 Output: